kailash-manasarovar/statement/docs/personal/expenses.md

 ## Lost work

 - I lost three jobs during this period.
-The first two, I believe, I lost due to the stress I was under while I was being drugged and stalked online and in Denia.
+The first two, I believe, I lost due to the stress I was under while I was being drugged and stalked online and in Dénia.
 - The third was unfair dismissal which I'm going to court about.
 - Due to my [cognitive loss](health.md#cognitive-loss), I'm pretty sure I would struggle to maintain the same level of jobs I have been working for over the last 10 years.
 - My losses here are incalculable really.